 Contact Your Salt Lake City, UT Orthodontic Experts

 With the flu in full force this season, it’s more important than ever to protect your brush from bacteria, viruses, and other germs.
 If you have more questions on how to keep your brush and teeth clean or want to come by for an appointment, we’d love to hear from you.
-Feel free to call us at 801.999.4431, reach out to us at our contact page, or use our easy online form to schedule an appointment at one of our offices.
+Feel free to call us at 1-801-999-4431, reach out to us at our contact page, or use our convenient online form to schedule a complimentary consultation.
 We can’t wait to hear from you, and we wish you luck keeping your brush clean!